Taking $3,000 per month or less in card payments?

 Positive Reviews & Testimonials

 At first glance, the review section of Payfirma’s Facebook page appears impressive.
-The company has an average rating of 4.5 out of 5 stars, with 84 reviews posted.
+The company has an average rating of 4.5 out of 5 stars, with 85 reviews.
 Upon closer inspection, however, it’s obvious that something isn’t right.
-There are 56 separate 5-star reviews – without comments – that were all posted on the same day.
-While we can’t say for sure that Payfirma is behind this attempt to dilute the other 1- and 2-star reviews, there aren’t any other obvious suspects, either.
-Remove these fake reviews, and the company’s overall rating would, of course, be much lower.
+There are 56 separate 5-star reviews — without comments — that were all posted on the same day.
+Additionally, we “spot-checked” a few of these entries and found something even more disturbing.
+The statuses of these questionable profiles appear disjointed, they don’t make actual sense, and they have zero interactions with friends or family.
+All of this leads us to believe these profiles aren’t genuine.
+While we can’t say for sure that Payfirma is behind this attempt to dilute the other 1- and 2-star reviews, it would certainly seem to be the case.
+Remove these questionable reviews, and the company’s overall rating would, of course, be much lower.

-Payfirma earns a very respectable 4 out of 5 stars rating, assuming that you buy your own equipment and get an interchange-plus pricing plan.
-Small business owners on a tight budget might want to look elsewhere, but for a larger, established business they should be able to provide you with a top-notch payments platform for a reasonable price.
+Payfirma earns a very respectable 3.5 out of 5 stars rating, assuming that you buy your equipment and get an interchange-plus pricing plan.
+Smaller businesses or those on a tight budget might want to look elsewhere, but for a larger, established business, they should be able to provide you with a top-notch payments platform for a reasonable price.
 For Canadian merchants looking for a very high-quality provider that’s more suited to the needs of small business owners, check out our list of the best Canadian credit card processors.

 To learn more about how we score our reviews, see our Credit Card Processor Rating Criteria.